tarunaz/spring-petclinic/readme.md

 2. Add your Artifactory credentials as the type Username with password, with the ID artifactory-credentials (click on Credentials -> System -> Global credentials -> Add Credentials)

 3. Configure the artifactory server in Jenkins

 ![ScreenShot](https://raw.githubusercontent.com/tarunaz/spring-petclinic/main/images/artifactory_server.png)

 4. To build your new Pipeline job, press Build Now.
-After a few minutes if the build is succesful, and something like this on the page of your new Jenkins job
+After a few minutes if the build is succesful, you should see something like this on the page of your new Jenkins job

 ![ScreenShot](https://raw.githubusercontent.com/tarunaz/spring-petclinic/main/images/jenkins.png)

-5. You should see the image in your Artifactory repository
+5. You should now see the image appear in your Artifactory repository

 ![ScreenShot](https://raw.githubusercontent.com/tarunaz/spring-petclinic/main/images/artifactory.png)

-6. And the build info and matadata should now exist in Artifactory
+6. As well as the build info and matadata info that links your image back to jenkins

 ![ScreenShot](https://raw.githubusercontent.com/tarunaz/spring-petclinic/main/images/builds.png)